 genotype (For evalGenotype).
 A genotype, as a character vector, with genes separated by "," or ">", or as a numeric vector.
 Use the same integers or characters used in the fitnessEffects object.
 This is a genotype in terms of genes, not modules.
 Using "," or ">" makes no difference: the sequence is always taken as the order in which mutations occurred.
 Whether order matters or not is encoded in the fitnessEffects object.

-fitnessEffects A fitnessEffects object, as produced by allFitnessEffects. mutatorEffects A mutatorEffects object, as produced by allMutatorEffects.
+SEffects A fitnessEffects object, as produced by allFitnessEffects. fitnessEffects A mutatorEffects object, as produced by allMutatorEffects.

+A mutatorEffects object, as produced by allMutatorEffects.